 The journal Science Nordic warns against these possible side effects and states that a sudden stop in blood-thinning drugs can exponentially increase the risk of blood clots in the brain, which may even be fatal.
 The Institute for Safe Medication Practices (ISMP) Quarterwatch Reports for July 2017 listed oral anticoagulant drugs to have the most significant drug safety problems.
 Such drugs need to be meticulously weaned out of the body under careful instruction and supervision of a trained medical practitioner or through a cautious detox program.

 Are there any natural blood thinners?

 Instead of taking the usual prescription medicines for blood thinning, you can adopt a healthy lifestyle by including some natural blood thinners in your diet.
 Certain herbs and foods contain natural anticoagulant properties and can prevent the blood from clotting.
 However, it is essential to check in with your doctor before taking such foods to chalk out the quantity and kinds of foods you should be taking along with your prescription medication.
 Celery seeds, ginger, aniseed, garlic, and foods rich in Vitamin E such as mangoes, kiwis, peanut butter, spinach, almonds, broccoli, sunflower seeds, and tomatoes are rich blood thinners.
 Vitamin E enriched oils such as soybean, corn, wheat germ, and olive also make effective anticoagulants.
-Intake of such food can be beneficial for your health, especially if you suffer from heart diseases or are at high risk for stroke.
+Intake of such food can be beneficial for your health, especially if you suffer from heart disease or are at high risk for stroke.
 However, it is essential to consume them with caution, lest they cause too much blood thinning.